mist64/cbmbus_doc/7 JiffyDOS.md

 The controller puts the second pair of data bits onto the two wires (CLK: #6, DATA: #7).

-The wires have to be valid for 7 µs starting after 13 µs.

 #### S5: Controller puts data bits #3 and #1 onto wires
 ![](docs/cbmbus/jiffydos-18.png =601x131)

 The controller puts the third pair of data bits onto the two wires (CLK: #3, DATA: #1).

-The wires have to be valid for 7 µs starting after 11 µs.

 #### S6: Controller puts data bits #2 and #0 onto wires
 ![](docs/cbmbus/jiffydos-19.png =601x131)

 The controller puts the final pair of data bits onto the two wires (CLK: #2, DATA: #0).

-The wires have to be valid after 13 µs and the state has to remain held.

 #### S7: Controller signals no EOI, and is now busy again
 ![](docs/cbmbus/jiffydos-20.png =601x131)